 Report bugs at https://github.com/Abstract-Tech/derex.runner/issues.

-If possible, provide a minimal derex project to trigger the bug.
+Please provide a minimal derex project and instructions to trigger the bug.

 Ready to contribute?
 Here’s how to set up derex.runner for local development.

 Fork the derex.runner repo on GitHub.